prioritizr/prioritizr/docs/reference/write_problem.md

 - path:

   `character` file path to save the problem formulation.
-The argument should contain a `".lp"` or `.mps"` file extension to specify whether the problem formulation will be saved in the [LP](https://docs.gurobi.com/current/#refman/lp_format.html) or [MPS](https://docs.gurobi.com/current/#refman/mps_format.html) format (respectively).
+In particular, `path` should have a `".lp"` or `.mps"` file extension to specify whether the problem formulation should be saved in the [LP](https://docs.gurobi.com/current/#refman/lp_format.html) or [MPS](https://docs.gurobi.com/current/#refman/mps_format.html) format (respectively).
 If using the Gurobi solver (i.e.,